xdabuss/vendure-plugin-ninja-tax/README.md

 ## Possible improvements

 -   Use caching for the tax rates so that NinjaAPI doesn't need to be called if customer's zipcode is already in cache
--   Currently, if calling NinjaAPI fails, the exception is not caught, which means that the order cannot proceed.
-I'm not sure what the ideal way to handle this uphappy path is.
-Should we proceed with the order with some default value for tax?

 ## Development